Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Capacity, Coverage and Example Experiments

 \ara\ is architected to support wireless and application co-evolution such as enabling higher-network-layer and application research in addition to experiments at the lower network layers as shown in Section~\ref{subsec:wirelessExpt}.
 In what follows, we demonstrate experiments of an innovative wireless transport solution integrated with a real-time, high-resolution video streaming application service as required by agriculture automation.

-\paragraph{Real-Time Liquid Wireless Transport.} Agriculture automation (e.g., real-time data analytics and teleoperation \cite{RT-LWN}) requires high-throughput, low-latency communications in the presence of uncertainties in wireless communications.
+\paragraph{Real-Time Liquid Wireless Transport} Agriculture automation (e.g., real-time data analytics and teleoperation \cite{RT-LWN}) requires high-throughput, low-latency communications in the presence of uncertainties in wireless communications.
 To meet the demanding requirements, we implement a transport-layer solution called Liquid Transport Layer (LTL).
 LTL uses the state-of-the-art RaptorQ fountain code \cite{liquid_video_stream, shokrollahi2011raptor} to improve network reliability while maintaining low latency by taking advantage of the \emph{liquid} nature of RaptorQ encoded data (specifically, with key properties of expandability and interchangeability~\cite{liquidDataNetworking}).
 The liquid nature enables low-overhead, reliable, and real-time data delivery by eliminating the delay in traditional, retransmission-based schemes \cite{RT-LWN}.

+\paragraph{Experiment Setup} RaptorQ codes are \emph{rateless} and therefore able to generate as much redundant \emph{repair} data as necessary.
+LTL uses a value of 10\% for the repair data generation, therefore LTL is able to recover from packet loss up to a rate of 10\% (e.g., 10\,Mbps stream will be 11\,Mbps with LTL and be able to recover from up to 10\% packet loss).
+This value can increase or decrease via a feedback link, however we select 10\% as our default value.
+Furthermore, at the client, the LTL implementation utilizes upto 5\% CPU processing given a 40\,Mbps stream.

-\paragraph{Experiment Setup.} We place a UE on an ag vehicle.
+We place a UE on an agriculture vehicle.
 The UE is connected to a $360\degree$ camera on the vehicle, which live-streams 4K 360\degree\ video at a bit rate of 30\,Mbps showcasing the potential of \ara\ to support high-throughput, real-time applications.
-The live video streaming is enabled by the GStreamer \cite{gst} multimedia framework, which is installed on the UE host computer.
-Using the GStreamer RTP plugin, the RTSP stream from the camera is pulled and sent to a streaming server in \ara's data center.
+The live video streaming is enabled by the \textit{GStreamer}~\cite{gst} multimedia framework, which is installed on the UE host computer.
+Using the GStreamer RTP plugin, the RTSP stream from the camera is pulled and sent to a streaming server located at the \ara\ data center.
 The UE is equipped with an \arac\ radio, which is connected to the \wilsonhall\ BS.
 The vehicle moves along a designated route across a farm field, which is about 2.63\,km away from the BS.
 The speed of the vehicle is about 20\,km/hour and each experimental trial takes about 110\,seconds.
 We comparatively study the behavior of LTL and a baseline UDP solution without LTL.